WTO

 WTO chooses first woman and African as director general

 With a Trump administration objection out of the way, the WTO members selected Ngozi Okonjo-Iweala, a Nigerian, as its director general effective March 1.
-She will take office at a time of challenge for the organization; the world has lost confidence in mulilateral trade agreements as a path to …
+She will take office at a time of challenge for the organization; the world has lost confidence in mulilateral trade agreements as a path …

 Tariff-rate quotas are more likely to stay than be negotiated away